sdhutchins/grad-school-app-toolkit/README.md

 (*particularly biomedical sciences*).
 This resource aims to guide you through the process with practical advice and real-world examples.

+## ⚠️ Disclaimer on Integrity ⚠️

+This toolkit is designed to help guide you through the graduate school application process by providing templates, examples, and resources to craft your documents. **It is essential to uphold academic integrity and ethical standards when using these materials.** The provided templates and examples are for reference and inspiration only.
+Your personal statements, CVs, and other application documents should reflect your unique experiences, goals, and qualifications.

+**Plagiarism is strictly prohibited.** Copying content directly from these examples, or any other source, without proper attribution or personal modification is a violation of academic integrity and can severely impact your application.
+Graduate schools expect originality and honesty in all submitted materials.

+By using this toolkit, you agree to:

+- Use the provided resources solely as guidance.
+- Ensure all content in your application materials is your own work.
+- Avoid copying or reusing substantial portions of text from the examples without significant modification to reflect your own experiences and goals.

+Maintaining integrity throughout the application process not only upholds your reputation but also ensures that you represent yourself accurately to potential graduate programs.
+Good luck, and remember, you are showcasing your *own* potential!

 ## 🎓 Why Use This Toolkit?

 When I was applying to graduate school, I found it challenging to write compelling personal statements and CVs that